Coccinelle

-Jacqueline Charlotte Dufresnoy (23 August 1931 – 9 October 2006), better known by her stage name Coccinelle, was a French actress, entertainer and singer.
-She was transgender, and was the first widely publicized post-war gender reassignment case in Europe, where she was an international celebrity and a renowned club singer.
+Jacqueline Charlotte Dufresnoy (23 August 1931 – 9 October 2006), better known by her stage name Coccinelle ("ladybird" in French), was a French cabaret entertainer, singer, actress, and transgender activist.
+A transgender woman, she was the first widely publicized celebrity to undergo gender reassignment in Europe.
+Coccinelle was an international celebrity and a renowned club singer, styled as a blonde bombshell and sex symbol.

-Life and career
+Biography

+Early life

+Dufresnoy was born as Jacques-Charles in Paris in 1931 at rue Notre Dame de Nazareth No. 66 in the 3rd arrondissement of Paris.
+She was given the nickname "Coccinelle" (French for "ladybird") after a red party dress with polka dots she wore, which she adopted as her stage name in show business.

+Career

-Born in Paris at rue Notre Dame de Nazareth No. 66 in the 3rd arrondissement of Paris, she took the stage name Coccinelle (French for "Ladybird") when she entered show business, making her debut as a transgender showgirl in 1953 at Chez Madame Arthur where her mother was a flower seller.
-She later performed regularly at the famous nightclub Le Carrousel de Paris, which also featured regular acts by other famous trans women such as April Ashley and Marie-Pier Ysser.
+As "Coccinelle" she made her debut as a transgender showgirl in 1953 at Chez Madame Arthur where her mother was a flower seller.
+She later performed regularly at the famous nightclub Le Carrousel de Paris, which also featured regular acts by other famous transgender women such as April Ashley and Bambi.

-In 1958, Coccinelle travelled to Casablanca to undergo a vaginoplasty by Georges Burou.
+Coccinelle travelled to Casablanca in 1958 to undergo a vaginoplasty by Georges Burou.
 She said later, "Dr Burou rectified the mistake nature had made and I became a real woman, on the inside as well as the outside.
 After the operation, the doctor just said, 'Bonjour, Mademoiselle', and I knew it had been a success."

 Coccinelle became a media sensation, and performed the Cherchez la femme revue which ran for 7 months at the Olympia in Paris between 1963 and 1964.
 In 1987, her autobiography was published, titled Coccinelle par Coccinelle.

-Coccinelle married French journalist Francis Bonnet in 1960.
+Coccinelle married French journalist Francis Paul Bonnet in a civil ceremony at the town hall of the 17th arrondissement of Paris on 16 March 1960.
 Her marriage to Bonnet was dissolved in 1962.
 She then married Paraguayan dancer Mario Costa in 1963, who died in 1977.
 She then married fellow transgender activist Thierry Wilson in 1996.

-Media sensation
+Media sensation and influence

 Coccinelle very quickly became a media sensation upon her return to France after the operation, with a look and stage act based on the prominent sex symbols of the day.
 Historian Joanne Meyerowitz wrote "the more sexualized MTF showed up in the sensationalized press in the stories on Coccinelle, who worked at Le Carrousel in Paris".

 In 1959 Coccinelle appeared in Europa di notte by director Alessandro Blasetti.
 That same year, Italian singer Ghigo Agosti dedicated the song Coccinella to her, provoking widespread consternation and controversy.
 Coccinelle appeared in the 1962 Argentine thriller film Los Viciosos and was the first French trans woman to become a major star, when Bruno Coquatrix splashed her name in red letters on the front of Paris Olympia for her 1963 revue, Cherchez la femme.
 She later appeared in the 1968 Spanish romantic drama Días de viejo color.

-In Israeli slang, the word coccinelle (by Hebrew transliteration − קוקסינל, pronounced [koksiˈnel]) is used as a synonym for transgender, often derogatorily (and also as a general slur for a feminine man).
+An Ecuadorian LGBTQI+ association founded in 1997 was named after her.